Manishmatre/JavaScript-Projects/README.md

-# Js-tutorials
+# JavaScript Projects
-A code repo for javascript series.
+A code repo for the javascript series.